ynatovich/mlhc/README.md

 use_c2_flag = False # Whether to use the second network c2_size = 512 # The input image size for training the second network ❗
-c2_tta = False # Whether to use TTA for the second network
+c2_tta = False # Whether to use TTA for the second network autosam_path = r'./AutoSAM/scripts/model_best_sample.pth.tar' # The path of the trained model of AutoSAM medsam_path = './MedSAM/work_dir/MedSAM/medsam_vit_b.pth' # The path of the trained model of MedSAM
 ```